schooltool-project/schooltool-book/source/cando.rst

 Background
 ----------

 CanDo helps a school manage what is often called outcome-based assessment.
 It is also called competency, skill or standard based assessment.
 The basic principal is the same.
-You have a body of outcomes, which we will generically call "skills" in the rest of this document, and you track student achievement of those skills directly, rather than through assigning points to activities or participation and assigning an aggregate grade.
+You have a body of outcomes, which we will generically call "Skills" in the rest of this document, and you track student achievement of those Skills directly, rather than through assigning points to activities or participation and assigning an aggregate grade.

 Note: CanDo was developed in collaboration with the Arlington Career Center (of the Arlington (Virginia, USA) Public Schools and Virginia Career and Technical Education Resource Center.
 CTE users in Virginia should refer to the `VA CTE site <http://cando.cteresource.org/>`_ for specific documentation concerning your competencies and other details.

 Getting to a specific example as quickly as possible will help.

-Below is a mindmap showing the hierarchy of "Hands-On Math" skills covered in the `Building to Teach <http://www.buildingtoteach.com/>`_ program (click on image to expand).
+Below is a mindmap showing the hierarchy of "Hands-On Math" Skills covered in the `Building to Teach <http://www.buildingtoteach.com/>`_ program (click on image to expand).

    .. image:: images/cando-skills-setup-0.png